Updated Guide to CBD and Depression Research

 There's a finely tuned and incredibly complex balance between the two with occasional spikes needed (GABA for sleep or glutamate for a test).

 Benzos and alcohol pump up GABA levels (see CBD versus Benzos or CBD and alcohol) until they don't.
 Caffeine, nicotine, and stimulants boost glutamate.

-That gives you a good indication of how they work in the body.
+That gives you a good indication of how they work in the brain.

 What does any of this have to do with depression?